 1. Which floor(s) is the living accommodation on?
-Ground 2.
+Ground, First & Secon d Floors 2.
 Are there three steps or fewer to a main entrance door of the property?
-Yes X No 3.
+Yes No X 3.
 Is there a lift to the main entrance door of the property?
 Yes No X 4.
 Are all door openings greater than 750mm?
 Yes No X 5.
 Is there a toilet on the same level as the living room and kitchen?
 Yes X No 6.
 Is there a toilet on the same level as a bedroom?
 Yes X No 7.
 Are all rooms on the same level with no internal steps or stairs?
-Yes X No 8.
+Yes No X 8.
 Is there unrestricted parking within 25 metres of an entrance door to the building?
 Yes X No